 United Nations Climate Change News Room: Get the latest news and links in the international scene on climate change policy and planning.

 "How Close Are We to "Dangerous" Planetary Warming."
 We have only a few years to reduce carbon emissions or we zip right past 2℃.
 Estimates of the time we have left depend upon when we start measuring emissions.
 Professor Michael Mann says we left pre-industrial norms around 1775.
 We should reach 2℃ at around 450 ppm.
-We're already over 400 ppm or committed to about 2.7℃.
+We're already over 421 ppm or committed to about 2.7℃.
 At our current rate of increasing emissions, we are between five and seven years before we will lock in >2℃.
 To stabilize warming at 1.5℃ we'll have to remove carbon dioxide already emitted.
 Both options are increasingly unlikely given the present state of politics and economic pressure from fossil fuel propagandists.

 Previously published at Planet Experts.

 Three Reasons Why Global Warming Endangers The Planet: The problem of global warming will not magically stop at the turn of the century.
 Even if all emissions ceased today, we are more likely than not to see warming continue at a gradually slowing rate for centuries to come.
 Carbon dioxide is only one of several greenhouse gases (GHGs) in our atmosphere.
 It isn’t even the most potent.
 The problem is that CO2 remains a long time.
 The CO2 emissions we put out today will take many hundreds of years to dissipate.